ahmedelgharibb/portflyoo/MIGRATION_GUIDE.md

 # Image Hosting Migration Guide: Base64 to Supabase

-This guide provides step-by-step instructions for migrating from base64 image hosting to Supabase storage hosting.
+This guide provides step-by-step instructions for migrating from base64 image hosting to Supabase storage hosting using the **built-in migration tools** in template1.

 ## Overview

-The migration involves:
-1. **Backend**: Already implemented Supabase storage upload functionality in `/api/api.js`
-2. **Frontend**: Updated image upload functions to use Supabase URLs instead of base64
-3. **Data Migration**: Converting existing base64 images to Supabase storage URLs
-4. **Testing**: Verifying the migration works correctly
+The migration is now **built directly into template1** for complete independence.
+Each website folder can work independently without external scripts.

+### What's Included:
+- ✅ **Built-in migration functions** in `template1/script.js`
+- ✅ **Admin panel integration** with migration UI
+- ✅ **Automatic backup creation** before migration
+- ✅ **One-click migration** from the admin interface
+- ✅ **Backup management** and restore functionality

 ## Prerequisites